dogukanarslan/films_oop/README.md

 3. Run `npm start`command for development environment

-4. Run `npm run build` to extract project to dist folder
+4. Run `npm run build-prod` to minify and extract project to dist folder